btomwhitehead/terraform-notes/providers.md

 Terraform relies on plugins called providers to interact with cloud providers, SaaS providers, and other APIs.

-Each provider adds a set of resource types and/or data sources that Terraform can manage and most providers are dedicated a single infrastructure platform.
+Each provider adds a set of resource types and/or data sources that Terraform can manage and most providers are dedicated to a single infrastructure platform.

 Some providers exist to provide utility functions such as generating strings or making API calls.

-Providers are versioned and disitributed independently of Terraform itself and are commonly distributed through the [Terraform Registry](https://registry.terraform.io/).
+Providers are versioned and distributed independently of Terraform itself and are commonly distributed through the [Terraform Registry](https://registry.terraform.io/).

 Each provider has its own versioned documentation, describing its resource types and their arguments.